orbcode/orbuculum/orbtrace/README.md

  - D2: Heartbeat.
 Solid red when the bitfile is loaded.
 Flashes while the trace collector is running. (`h` in the `orbuculum` monitor)
  - D4: Overflow.
 Illuminated when there are too many data arriving over the trace link to be stored in local RAM prior to transmission (i.e. the off-board transmission link can't keep up), `O` in the monitor.
+ - D5: FallingEdge.
+(Diagnostic).
+Used to indicate that the link is synced to the falling edge rather than the rising one.
+Completely unimportant to end users, but very important to me...I will ask you for the state of this LED if you need support!
  - D8: Tx.
 Flashes while data is being sent over the serial link, `t` in the monitor.
  - D9: Data.
 A 'sticky' version of D8 which will stay illuminated for about 0.7Secs after any data, `d` in the monitor.